Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore: Experimental Settings

-Our research focuses on black-box zero-shot LLM generated text detection, under the stipulation that our proposed model has not been trained on any human-written and LLM-generated text pairs or has access to the source model of generated text.
-This research focus is particularly consistent with the real-world scenarios, where the specific identity of the generative model employed for text generation may often remain obscured.
-This means that the task of identifying LLM-generated text from unknown model is more important, and we call this task the ``Black-box Detection Task''.
+This research focus is particularly consistent with real-world scenarios, where the specific identity of the generative model employed for text generation often remains obscured.
+This means that identifying LLM-generated text from an unknown model is increasingly important, and we refer to this task as the ``Black-box Detection Task.''

-The setting of the ``Black-box Detection Task'' significantly distinguishes our approach from both the traditional zero-shot detection methods and supervised fine-tuning classifiers.
-The traditional zero-shot detection methods require to access the language model to identify text token irregularities, which means that in the ``Black-box Detection Task'', the traditional zero-shot method needs to rely on a surrogate model instead of the source model to perform the detection task.
+The setting of the ``Black-box Detection Task'' significantly distinguishes our approach from both traditional zero-shot detection methods and supervised fine-tuning classifiers.
+Traditional zero-shot detection methods require access to the language model to identify text token irregularities.
+However, in the ``Black-box Detection Task,'' the traditional zero-shot method must rely on a surrogate model instead of the source model to perform the detection task.
 In contrast, supervised classifiers that are fine-tuned typically harness language models to distill vectorized representations of textual features, a process contingent on a substantial corpus of annotated samples for training purposes.

-Our zero-shot methodology diverges from these traditional strategies by incorporating an auxiliary grammatical error correction model, which serves to accentuate and leverage the grammatical discrepancies between human-written text and that generated by LLMs.
-Within the scope of this study, we engage predominantly with experiments conducted under the ``Black-box Detection Task'' settings.
-We follow the experiments of Fast-DetectGPT \cite{DBLP:journals/corr/abs-2310-05130} and use GPT-Neo-2.7B\footnote{\url{https://huggingface.co/EleutherAI/gpt-neo-2.7B}} as the surrogate model of the traditional zero-shot method.
+Our zero-shot methodology diverges from these traditional strategies by incorporating an auxiliary grammatical error correction (GEC) model, which accentuates and leverages the grammatical discrepancies between human-written text and text generated by LLMs.
+In this study, we primarily conduct experiments under the ``Black-box Detection Task'' settings.
+Following the experiments of \citet{DBLP:journals/corr/abs-2310-05130}, we use GPT-Neo-2.7B\footnote{\url{https://huggingface.co/EleutherAI/gpt-neo-2.7B}} as the surrogate model for the traditional zero-shot method.